yiming187/ProtonbaseDemo/demo_output.md

 - PostGIS for location-based matchmaking
 - Pinecone/Weaviate for vector embeddings and similarity search

-THE TACNODE SOLUTION:
+THE PROTONBASE SOLUTION:
-ProtonBase (Tacnode) provides a Single Point of Truth for all data types:
+ProtonBase provides a Single Point of Truth for all data types:
 - One database for all AI Agent queries
 - Simplified architecture with fewer integration points
 - Lower latency without cross-database joins